0atman/noboilerplate/scripts/20-rust-userland.md

 ---

 ## Future Tools I want to Be Able to Cargo install
-- An editor (Helix might work here but WEIRD)
+- An editor (Helix might work here but it's WEIRD)
 - A web browser (a w3m/links clone)
 - A Mastodon client